-Check with the teacher in charge for the program which is not specifically scheduled.
+Check with the teachers in charge to arrange the sessions.

 ARDS and septic shock are critical illnesses and mortality is high.
 Our goals are to elucidate mechanisms of ARDS and septic shock and develop strategy for treatment of ARDS and septic shock.